 - Migrants contribute significantly to labour-market flexibility and fill important niches in fast-growing sectors of the economy.

-Populists gain power when the press is controlled by media corporations that have the same agenda and profits, as do all corporations, when laws that protect workers, fair wages and the environment are dismantled with the bogus proposition that when business and banks are ‘free’, everyone benefits by the trickle-down effect embraced by Thatcher and Reagan and since proved that, conversely, money does not trickle down, it is sucked up.
+Populists gain power when the press is controlled by media corporations that have the same agenda and profits, as do all corporations, when laws that protect workers, fair wages and the environment are dismantled with the bogus proposition that when business and banks are ‘free’, everyone benefits by the trickle-down effect embraced by Thatcher and Reagan, and which it has been shown that, on the contrary, money does not trickle down, it is sucked up.

-As the rights of minorities, the poor and workers are eroded by tough guy Populists, so too are the rights of women, who are seen in the traditional role as homemakers and babymakers.
-Trump, Johnson, Bolsonaro, Xi Jinping, Putin, Urban and Recep Tayyip Erdoğan have token women in their administrations, not in their inner circles.
+As the rights of minorities, the poor and workers are eroded by tough guy populists, so too are the rights of women who are seen in the traditional role as homemakers and babymakers.
 The extreme right-wing party Vox, in Spain, believes – as did Franco – that domestic violence (men beating their wives) is a family affair and nothing to do with the law.
-They have fifty-two seats in the Spanish parliament.
+Vox has fifty-two seats in the Spanish parliament.

-The role of the liberal today, whether the inclination is left or right, is to stand up to populism and to engage with, support and represent parties that oppose authoritarianism, xenophobia and misogyny.
+Being liberal today means standing up to populism and engaging with, supporting and representing parties that oppose authoritarianism, xenophobia and misogyny.
 As Churchill once said: Democracy is the worst form of government, except for all the others.